arangrhie/T2T-Ref/README.md

 chrY    62122809        62460029       PAR2
 ```

-Masked Y for XX individuals (entire Y chromosome has been masked):
+Masked Y for XX individuals (entire Y chromosome has been hard-masked):
 ```
 chrY	0	62460029
 ```